-- (i) A detailed policy to be evolved at the Ministry of Defence (MoD) to support the second career settlement of veterans. - (ii) MoU signed Α be between the MoD and participating corporate companies.
-The Government may consider according them 'Indian Military Friendly Company' status.
-The CII and FICCI could be involved in outreach. - (iii) A study group of veterans/experts with relevant corporate experience be formed to develop a five year action plan.
+(i) A detailed policy to be evolved at the Ministry of Defence (MoD) to support the second career settlement of veterans.

+А MoU (ii) be signed MoD between the and participating corporate companies.
+The Government consider according may them 'Indian Military Friendly Company' status.
+The CII and FICCI could be involved in outreach.

+(iii) A study group of veterans/experts with relevant corporate experience be formed to develop a five year action plan.
 This Study could be piloted by an appropriate agency in HQ Integrated Defence Staff (IDS), on behalf of Ministry of Defence (MoD).